13 Transforming data

 • subtract~7 from the result, and finally

-• take the result’s square root.
+• take the square root of the result.

 x <- 3

-sqrt((x * 4) + 20 - 7)
+sqrt(x * 4 + 20 - 7)

 #> [1] 5